Detailed Guide forComputer Programmers in San Diego County

 In California, the number of Computer Programmers is expected to grow slower than average growth rate for all occupations.
 Jobs for Computer Programmers are expected to increase by 2.3 percent, or 900 jobs between 2014 and 2024.

-In San Diego County, the number of Computer Programmers is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Computer Programmers are expected to increase by 17.0 percent, or 540 jobs between 2012 and 2022.
+In San Diego County, the number of Computer Programmers is expected to grow slower than average growth rate for all occupations.
+Jobs for Computer Programmers are expected to increase by 1.9 percent, or 70 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|